Te Kete Ipurangi Navigation:

 How many different sized squares can you make?

-2. Explain to students that this session we will be making triangles and calculating their areas.
-Ask each student to make a triangle on their geoboard.
+2. Explain to students that this session will involve making triangles and calculating their areas.
+Confirm with students that area is the measure of the size of a two-dimensional surface that is measured in square units.
+Ask each student to make a triangle on their Geoboard.
 At least one side of the triangle should be either horizontal or vertical.
 The picture shows the three types of triangle they might make.

-1. Now ask them to add rubber bands around their triangle to make a shape that is easier to find the area of; The next pictures illustrates typical solution methods found by adding rubber bands.
+1. Ask students to add rubber bands around their triangle to make a shape that is easier to find the area of; The next pictures illustrates typical solution methods found by adding rubber bands.

-In the first the area is equal to half the surrounding rectangle.
-In the second the area is half of each of two surrounding rectangles.
+Looking at the first shape, the area of the triangle is equal to half the surrounding rectangle.
+In the second shape, the area of the triangle is half of each of two surrounding rectangles.
 These two rectangles make up the large rectangle.
-In both cases the area of the original triangle is half the surrounding rectangle or 1/2 bh.
-In the third the triangle is the same as the large right angled triangle minus the small right angled triangle.
+In both cases the area of the original triangle is half the surrounding rectangle or 1/2 bh (1/2 base x height).
+In the third example, the triangle is the same as the large right angled triangle minus the small right angled triangle.
 The fact that this is still 1/2 bh where the height is outside the obtuse angled triangle deserves careful discussion.

 Session 2